-“We went through a lot of soul-searching after this election,” Schumer said in his Brooklyn accent.
+“We went through a lot of soul-searching after this election,” Schumer said.
 “I believe when you lose an election the way we do, you don’t blame somebody else.
 You look in the mirror, you don’t blink and you say, ‘What did we do wrong?
 How can we do better?'”

 Schumer said Democratic senators evaluated the party’s standing during a retreat at the Bavarian Inn in Shepherdstown, which was made “at Joe’s request.”
 The Democratic senators listened to multiple West Virginians who were registered with the party, but not unanimously supportive of presidential candidate Hillary Clinton.

 “Average folks felt the economy was rigged against them.
 The old American ethic — you work hard, you keep your head down, you care about God and family and doing a good job, everything would work out — didn’t seem to be true anymore,” Schumer said.
 “They felt they were getting a raw deal.
 They felt there were these large economic forces pushing them around, and there was no one standing up for them.
 They were right.”

 Schumer added lawmakers have spent too much time fighting with each other, and it has caused many to overlook portions of the public that are struggling.